ZupIT/beagle-docs/content/en/android/customization/multiple-configurations.md

 ---
-title: How to use multiple instances of beagle
+title: Multiple configurations
 weight: 234
 description: >-
-  On this section, you'll find the step by step to start beagle configuration for multiple instances
+  On this section, you'll find the step by step on how to start multiple instances of Beagle, with different configurations
 ---

 ---